Pardon Me!

 Nonetheless, Professor Taylor conjures North’s case as a classic example of presidential pardons before delving into the history of pardons — something to do with whiskey, rebellions, and some litigious guy named Bradford.

 Originally published in the Gainesville Times, January 10, 1989.
+Transcript and commentary follows column.

 Can’t let this one go by without a modernity jab.